 Based on the reported experiences of some LED users, interference issues and, occasionally EMC violation, can arise as a result of radiated emissions in the 30MHz to 300MHz range by some LED products.
 The LED lights most commonly involved are of fixture type MR16 (more correctly GU5.3), however radiated emissions have also been observed in other fixture types including GU10, E27 and B22 designs.
 In the case of MR16 lights, the radiated noise signals would most likely be the result of the electronic transformers driving them rather than the lights themselves.

-Electronic transformers are switched mode power supplies that switch the forward current on and off at high frequencies to achieve an average perceived brightness.
+Electronic transformers are switched mode power supplies that switch the forward current on and off at high frequencies to minimize power dissipation.
 When these higher frequencies are not properly filtered, it can result in RFI emission.
 Signals most likely to suffer as a result of radiated noise include FM radio (broadcast band 87.5 to 108.0 MHz) and DAB radio (broadcast band 174 to 230 MHz).

 The RFI emissions of a Dimmable A19 Globe manufactured by FEIT Electric was measured using a VHF antenna and a spectrum analyzer over the 30-300 MHz range.
 The LED light was found to emit significant broadband interference consistent with user's reviews, adding audible noise to FM and completely cutting out DAB stations.
 The instantaneous difference in the radio signal across the measured band when the light is operating and when it is switched off can be seen in the radio spectrum graph below.
 The peak interference generated over 30-300MHz is pictured in the figure above, the substantial noise generated over 94-110MHz (a frequency band containing popular Sydney FM radio stations) is highlighted in the red box.